dentarg/auth0-blog/_posts/2018-03-15-application-metrics-with-express-gateway.markdown

 Express Gateway entities, like _policies_, _pipelines_, _conditions_, and _actions_, wrap around Express middleware to make it **dynamic**.
 Any Express middleware can be plugged into Express Gateway to take advantage of its dynamic capabilities.
 It also features an hot-reload mechanism so you can change its configuration without having to restart the gateway at all.

-## Writing a plugin for Express-Gateway
+## Writing a plugin for Express Gateway

 Express Gateway comes with a plugin framework used to extend the Express Gateway core.

-The plugin framework enables anyone to take Express middleware and integrate them into Express Gateway as plugins.
+The plugin framework enables anyone to take **Express middleware** and integrate them into Express Gateway as plugins.
 Express Gateway provides a declarative way to take advantage of Express middleware to be driven centrally and executed dynamically.